-Any licensee holding an on-sale beer and wine (Type 41, or 42), on-sale general (Type 47, 48 or 57), club (Type 50 or 51), veterans’ club (Type 52), on-sale general wine, food and art culture museum (Type 78), general caterer’s (Type 83), a neighborhood restricted special on-sale general (Type 87), or a special on-sale general for historic cemetery (Type 88) license may apply for a caterer’s permit.
-Seasonal licensees, on-sale general for boat, and on-sale general for a vessel of more than 1,000 tons burden are not eligible.
+Any licensee holding an on-sale beer and wine (Type 41 or 42), on-sale general (Type 47, 48 or 57), club (Type 50 or 51), veterans’ club (Type 52), on-sale general wine, food and art culture museum (Type 78), general caterer’s (Type 83), or a neighborhood restricted special on-sale general (Type 87) license may apply for a caterer’s permit.
+Seasonal licensees, on-sale general for boat, and on-sale general for vessel of more than 1,000 tons burden are not eligible.

 A caterer’s permit carries with it an annual fee and authorizes the licensee to apply for catering authorizations.
 A catering authorization is what permits the licensee to sell alcoholic beverages for consumption upon premises approved by the Department of Alcoholic Beverage Control (ABC).
 Further information relative to catering authorizations is located below.

 Submit a completed Correction/Application Request Form ABC-239 to your nearest ABC office.
 Each licensee may apply for only one caterer’s permit.
 The annual fee for a caterer’s permit can vary both by license type and the population size of the city in which the license is located.
 Annual fees for catering permits are located in Section 23320 of the Business and Professions Code.
 You may also visit our website or contact your local ABC office for fee information and assistance with completing Form ABC-239.
 If the investigation of your application for a catering permit results in approval, you may expect issuance of the permit from ABC Headquarters in Sacramento.